Environmental Education Research and Publications

 Contributions from Graduate Students (dissertations, theses and portfolios)

-Frank, Mark.
-(2022).
-Perspectives on climate change solutions, Actions and education from environmentally conscience youth in British Columbia [thesis]
+Frank, M. (2022).
+Perspectives on climate change solutions, actions, and education from environmentally conscience youth in British Columbia [MEd thesis, Faculty of Education, Lakehead University]

-Nguyen, Anh Thu.
-(2022).
-Perceptions of marketing teachers regarding sustainability in marketing education: A case study in Canada [thesis]
+Nguyen, A. T. (2022).
+Perceptions of marketing teachers regarding sustainability in marketing education: A case study in Canada [MEd thesis, Faculty of Education, Lakehead University]